bchan158/COMM-MkDocs-Project/docs/set-1-intro-git.md

 ## Why It Matters

 Imagine writing a book with no drafts or edit history and collaborating becomes a mess.
 Git solves this for software development, letting coders track every tweak to their work with ease.

+## Conclusion

+Now that you have a basic understanding of Git and its benefits, proceed to the [_Git Installation_](set-2-installation.md) guide for different operating systems, or jump directly to the [_Installation for Windows_](set-2a-windows.md) section.